 This Instant Pot Creamy Chicken Noodle Soup is hearty and comforting yet incredibly easy to make!

 Soup season is in full swing, and as you might have noticed from recent posts, I am a real soup enthusiast.
-I have to be honest, it has not always been like that.
+I have to be honest; it has not always been like that.

 There is nothing that soup cannot cure; at least, that is what my mom always says.
 From heart woes and winter blues to stressful days, this super delicious Instant Pot Creamy Chicken Noodle Soup is the answer.

+It’s made from scratch, so it’s rich, delicious, and totally comforting—comfort food for the soul at its best.
 Creamy Chicken Noodle Soup made in a pressure cooker will quickly become a go-to family favorite this winter!

 Ingredients You’ll Need, Substitutions & Notes